Janit0/Spam_Ham_detection/read.md

 2. For preprocessing certain steps are followed:

-2.1. extraction of possible features using regex
-2.2. removal of unnecessary columns and rows with null check 2.3. using tokenization to create tokens
+extraction of possible features using regex. removal of unnecessary columns and rows with null check. using tokenization to create tokens.

 3. A base line model is created along with classification report and AUC-ROC curve.